-There are many different schools of thought when it comes to helping patients with stress and anxiety associated with psoriasis.
-Below are some simple techniques that have been found to be helpful for some psoriasis patients.
+There are many different schools of thought when it comes to helping people with stress and anxiety associated with psoriasis.
+Below are some simple techniques that might help relieve stress:

 2. Exercise regularly